Tyreek Hill Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Hill has averaged 66.2 receiving yards per game in his nine career matchups, 13.3 fewer than his over/under for Thursday's game.
+- Hill is averaging 66.2 receiving yards per game in nine career matchups against the Chargers, 15.3 fewer than his receiving yards prop bet over/under for Thursday's game (81.5).

-- In nine matchups with the Chargers, Hill has had a touchdown catch four times, including multiple scores in one game.
+- Hill has caught a touchdown pass versus the Chargers four times, and had multiple TDs in one of those games.

-- This week Hill will face the NFL's fourth-ranked pass defense (222.5 yards allowed per game).
+- The 222.5 passing yards the Chargers allow per game makes them the NFL's fourth-ranked pass defense this season.

-- The Chargers have allowed 19 passing TDs this year (1.5 per game), ranking them 10th among NFL defenses.
+- The Chargers' defense is 10th in the NFL, conceding 1.5 passing touchdowns per game.

 Recent Performances